General Information

 Job-Embedded Placement

 Interns who are offered/accept a job-embedded internship placement can continue as participants of Project RAISE but will not be eligible to receive funds.
-See Benefits for details regarding other reasons to participate in Project RAISE without receiving funds.

 Other Funding Sources

 Interns may not eligible to receive Project RAISE funds if they have received other grant-funded money pertaining to the completion of the current degree program, especially if receipt of those funds was contingent on fulfilling a requirement to work in a school-based mental health position in a public school.
 Stipend recipients cannot concurrently fulfill obligations required by different funding sources.
 Interns can continue as participants of Project RAISE but will not be eligible to receive funds.
-See Benefits for details regarding other reasons to participate in Project RAISE without receiving funds and/or contact us for more information regarding eligibility.

 Repayment